andersteele/andersteele.github.io/_posts/2017-06-20-cellsegmentation.md

 problems: does a pixel belong to the cytoplasm; and, if so, does the pixel belong to the nucleus?

 A human-expert labels the cell data one two-dimensional slice at a time.
 We employ a similar strategy, slicing the 3D array into 256x256 images.
 The output of our models is a 256x256 image of labels.
 Given our limited training data, we use a *transfer-learning* strategy.
 The architecture uses the first five convolution + max-pooling blocks of VGG-16, with weights trained on the ImageNet classification problem.
 These blocks are followed by five convolution + up-sampling blocks, along with skip through layers at blocks 2,3 and 4.
+We use [Keras](https://keras.io/) to implement and train the model.
 ![Model](/images/labelled_model.png)

 The deconvolutional layers of our model are trained on our limited data, and we find that the low-level features extracted by the VGG-16 layers work extremely well in our network: we achieve high accuracy with models trained on around 8000 training samples.